Bluetooth Not Working on Windows 11: Safe Fixes

 Symptoms

-- Bluetooth toggle missing
+- Bluetooth toggle is missing

-- Device will not pair
+- Bluetooth device will not pair

-- Bluetooth disappears after update
+- Bluetooth disconnects after sleep

 Common causes